corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 ...but apart from that, I don't use it for much else.
 If I had to touch any sort of date calculations, I would defer to an external crate such as [`chrono`](https://github.com/chronotope/chrono) or [`time`](https://github.com/time-rs/time).

-## `std::collections::BTreeMap`

-"Hold on, what's wrong with BTreeMap?" you might ask.

-I would like to preface this section by saying that I don't think too strongly about `BTreeMap`.
-It's certainly the most controversial point on this list, but I **did** want to mention, that there are probably better alternatives in the wider Rust ecosystem if `HashMap` is not enough.

-As you know, Rust has two map implementations in the standard library:
-`BTreeMap`, which guarantees insertion ordering, while `HashMap` is unordered, but more commonly used.
-For a long time, a ["performance trick"](https://users.rust-lang.org/t/hashmap-vs-btreemap/13804/2) was to use `BTreeMap` if you needed a faster hash map implementation.

-Since then, the performance of `HashMap` has improved significantly.
-One reason is that the implementation of `HashMap` has [changed to use a "siphash" algorithm](https://doc.rust-lang.org/book/ch08-03-hash-maps.html#hashing-functions) and is now [based on Google's SwissTable](https://doc.rust-lang.org/std/collections/struct.HashMap.html).
-The combination of these changes has made `HashMap` much more performant than before, so there is no good reason to use `BTreeMap` anymore, other than the ordering guarantee.

-One important distinction to note: iteration order over a `HashMap` is random, while `BTreeMap`'s iteration order is always sorted by the key's `Ord` implementation (not by insertion order).
-This makes `BTreeMap` useful when you need to iterate over keys in a sorted manner.
-If you're aggregating data in a `HashMap` but need a sorted list, you'll need to collect into a vector and sort it manually.
-In contrast, `BTreeMap` gives you sorted iteration for free.
-So while `HashMap` is better for random access operations, `BTreeMap` is still helpful when sorted iteration is required.
-I would argue that it's a bit of a niche use case, however.

-In ["Smolderingly fast b-trees"](https://www.scattered-thoughts.net/writing/smolderingly-fast-btrees/), Jamie Brandon compares the performance of Rust's `BTreeMap` and `HashMap`.
-Here are the key takeaways:

-- When comparing performance, btrees were found to be significantly slower than hashmaps in most scenarios, especially for lookups.
-In the worst case with random-ish strings that share common prefixes, btrees performed dramatically worse.
-- Hashmaps benefit more from speculative execution between multiple lookups, while btrees don't.
-- btrees have performance "cliffs" when comparisons get more expensive and touch more memory
-- For space usage, the author estimates that btrees would use >60% more memory than hashmaps for random keys.

-I'd argue that a normal HashMap is almost always the better choice and having two map implementations in the standard library can be confusing.

-On top of that, if the hash map is your bottleneck, you're doing pretty well already.
-If you need anything faster, there are plenty of great external crates like [indexmap](https://github.com/indexmap-rs/indexmap) for insertion-order preservation and [dashmap](https://github.com/xacrimon/dashmap) for concurrent access.

 ## Summary